By R. D. Miller

-Looking in: When few selected media politicize domestic violence and homophobia, including conferences on violence open to a selected few, what people hear often mistakes loud, mindless, opinions with leadership.
-These issues cannot be used for political gains when several reports have shown that the region still lacks policies to protect victims in general.
+Looking in: When media sources politicize domestic violence and homophobia, including conferences on violence open to a selected few, what people hear often confuses loud, mindless, opinions for leadership.
+These issues cannot be used for political gain when several reports have shown that the region still lacks policies to protect victims in general.

-Today’s violence along the shores is not simply due to poverty alone, but decades of unresolved social issues, where even the offender has been a victim and struggling resources for treatment, and accountability.
-Reporting crime should not put victims at much higher risk.
+Today’s violence along the shores is not simply due to poverty alone, but decades of unresolved social issues, where even the offender has been a victim and there are scarce resources for treatment and accountability.
+Reporting crime should not put victims at higher risk.

 See you at the next walk or run, or even standing under a banner for safety for those still only searching for survival, and the soul of their community.